harinadh12/Retail-Revenue-Prediction/README.md

 ## The challenge: Predict total sales
 The data provides information on customer's website site visit behavior.
 Customers may visit the store multiple times, on multiple days, with or without making a purchase.
 Your goal is to predict how much sales revenue can be expected from each customer.
 The variable  lists the amount of money that a customer spends on a given visit.
 Your goal is to predict how much money a customer will spend, in total, across all visits to the site, during the allotted one-year time frame, August 2016 to August 2017.

-More specifically, I had to predict a transformation of the aggregrate customer-level sales value based on the natural log.
-That is, if a customer has multiple revenue transactions, then I computed the sum of all the revenue generated across all of the transactions and transform the resulting sum.
+More specifically,you will need to predict a transformation of the aggregrate customer-level sales value based on the natural log.
+That is, if a customer has multiple revenue transactions, then you should compute the sum of all the revenue generated across all of the transactions and transform the resulting sum.

 ## Challenge instructions